ingridyang/CP2-Homework/Deconstructions.md

  - But would also need a lot of vague questions.
  - Category of similar questions: gender, height, weight, tv, movie, etc.

- # Deconstruction 4: Sleep Cycle
+ # Deconstruction 4: Sleep Cycle App

  - microphone from phone
  - when detected a certain Hz of sound it will trigger something in the app and record the user